joyent/conch-api/docs/modules/Conch::Controller::Login.md

 Handle the details of authenticating the user, with one of the following options:

 ```
-* existing session for the user
 * signed JWT in the Authorization Bearer header
-* Old 'conch' session cookie
+* existing session for the user (using the 'conch' session cookie)
 ```

 Does not terminate the connection if authentication is successful, allowing for chaining to